Concerns over blood supply as coronavirus pandemic leads to drop in donors

 Donating blood is a safe process and people should not hesitate to give or receive blood, Red Cross officials add.
 There is no data or evidence that this coronavirus can be transmissible by blood transfusion, and there have been no reported cases worldwide of transmissions for any respiratory virus, including this coronavirus, from a transfusion.

-"Giving blood is not only a safe process, but by doing so, they can help ensure medical care continues uninterrupted for patients who depend on lifesaving transfusions," Isenor added.
+"Giving blood is not only a safe process, but by doing so, (donors) can help ensure medical care continues uninterrupted for patients who depend on lifesaving transfusions," Isenor added.

 The Red Cross only collects blood from individuals who are healthy and feeling well at the time of donation -- and who meet other eligibility requirements listed at its website, RedCrossBlood.org.
 At each blood drive and donation center, Red Cross employees follow thorough safety protocols including wearing gloves, routinely wiping down donor-touched areas, using sterile collection sets for every donation, and preparing the arm for donation with an aseptic scrub.